tangorcraft/sc2coop-repo/README.md

 # Zeratul
 ### zeratul_ex_mod.SC2Mod
-* If cannon projection is killed, it will add 120 seconds to projection cooldown.
+* If cannon projection is killed, 120 seconds is added to projection cooldown.
 * Telbrus Legion
   * Feedback energy cost is removed and cooldown is 5 seconds.
-Additionaly Telbrus restores shileds and energy per damage dealt by Feedback.
+Additionally Telbrus restores shields and energy per damage dealt by Feedback.
   * Some changes to Psi Storm autocast validators (require at least 2 targets)
   * New passive ability "Recall on Death", cost 25 energy from Telbrus, requires comander level 8 and first artifact.
 When Zealot takes fatal damage, it will be recalled back to Telbrus and restore shileds.
-    * when second artifact if found, "Recall on Death" will reset cooldown on Windwhirl and Charge abilities.
+    * when second artifact is found, "Recall on Death" will reset cooldown on Whirlwind and Charge abilities.
     * when third artifact is found, "Recall on Death" will also restore HP of Zealot.
     * it will not work if Telbrus has not enough energy or killed.
 * Legon's heroes now have "heroic" tag